Last updated on October 4th, 2023 at 06:50 pm

 Every parent wants to pick the most beautiful names for their babies.
-Each country and culture have quite a few unique names to choose from for your baby.
+Each country and culture has quite a few unique names to choose from for your baby.
 One of the richest sources of unusual and one-of-a-kind names though is Greek mythology.

 If you have run out of ideas or wish to browse through baby names with an interesting backstory, read further.
 Here are some of the most unusual baby names as well as their background stories to help you choose the right name for your baby.

 Demeter or Dimitra in Greek was the Greek goddess of fertility, grain, and harvest.
 She was one of the Twelve Olympian gods who lived on Mount Olympus.
 Demeter was a very important goddess to ancient Greek farmers and peasants who relied on her for good crops for the season.
 She was the sister of Zeus and the mother of Persephone.

-Achilles was one of the most popular Greek heroes in mythology and was considered to possess remarkable strength and bravery.
+Achilles was one of the most popular Greek heroes in the Trojan War and was considered to possess remarkable strength and bravery.
 His weakness, the “Achilles heel” became a phraseological unit and is widely used worldwide.
+He is considered a real person belonging to the race of Myrmidon.
+Myrmidons meant ants, and they lived in Fthiotis being the first to be called Hellenes.

 Terpsichore was the goddess of dance and chorus as well as one of the nine Muses in ancient Greek mythology.
-Her name is oftentimes associated with the word “terpsichorean”, which means “of or relating to dance”.
+Her name literally means ‘the joy of chorus’ and is oftentimes associated with the word “terpsichorean”, which means “of or relating to dance”.
 She is depicted holding a lyre and accompanying the dancers with her music.

-This would be a great choice for a baby girl born in a family of musicians or people who are truly devoted to these arts.
+This would be a great choice for a baby girl born into a family of musicians or people who are truly devoted to these arts.